 10. These matters are governed by Part IV of the Local Government and Housing Act 1989 and Section 111 of the Local Government Act 1972, which empowers the Council to do anything which is calculated to facilitate or is conducive or incidental to the discharge of its various statutory functions.

 Equality Impact

 11. The treasury management activities considered in this report have no direct impact on issues of equality.

 Recommendation

-12. That the Committee note the treasury management activity set out in this report prior to submission to full Council in accordance with the Treasury Policy Statement and Treasury Management Practices.
+12. That the treasury management activity as set out in this report be approved.